mndhr-shishir/SimpleCalculator/README.md

 The codebase is almost the same except the calculator now can handle **unary operations** and parse **decimal numbers**.

-# To Run It
+# Usage
-Simply git clone this repostiory and cd into it and run *python main.py*.
+Simply git clone this repostiory and cd into it and run

+    python main.py

 There are clearly many issues and many more features to add to it, but until then **Have fun playing with it!**